Blog > How to Calculate Office Space Utilization for Your Team

 Informing Operational Support

 Running an office involves a massive administrative burden.
 From coordinating internet and cleaning to managing supplies and lease negotiations, the operational backbone of a traditional office is complex.
-When utilization is low, these burdens feel even heavier because the “per-person” cost of maintenance skyrockets.
+When utilization is low, the “per-person” cost of maintenance skyrockets.
 Understanding your utilization allows you to shift toward a bundled workplace environment where the operational support is handled for you, allowing you to focus on Member Success rather than office administration.

 The Essential Formulas for Calculating Utilization

-The Formula: (Maximum Number of Occupants at One Time / Total Capacity) x 100 = Peak Utilization (%)
+Peak Utilization (Maximum Number of Occupants at One Time / Total Capacity) x 100 The maximum demand on your space, showing if you hit capacity constraints on specific days.

 How to Collect Accurate Data